Thr0cut/thr0cut.github.io/_posts/2023-12-20-wifi-penetration-testing.md

 </figure>

 **Will not work** against clients configured to:
 - use a certificate-based authentication (s.a.
-EAP-TLS or PEAP with EAP-TLS), since there is no credentials to steal
+EAP-TLS or PEAP with EAP-TLS), since there is no credentials to steal;
-- validate the server certificate during phase 1 authentication, which prevents phase 2 authentication to happen
+- validate the server certificate during phase 1 authentication, which prevents phase 2 authentication to happen.

 **Attack steps:**
 (skipping 1&2 as they have been demonstrated previously)

-1. Put wireless card in monitor mode
+1. Put wireless card in monitor mode;
-2. Identify a target
+2. Identify a target;
-3. Create an Evil Twin (**eaphammer**)
+3. Create an Evil Twin (**eaphammer**):

 ```bash
 ./eaphammer --cert-wizard